MotusanGroup/bhelpful/README.md

 You may want a different behavior and/or look and feel.
 You can specify a defaultRenderer in the options you pass to the constructor, and this will be used as the default for rendering all your resources.
 You can also override this on individual resources.

-A renderer is a function that specifies how the help is fetched and displayed for a given resource.
-It takes a resource as an argument.
-The implementation can access this.getFilteredContent to apply the conditions and retrieve the resulting text to display as specified in the help resources file, but this is not required.
+A renderer is a function that specifies how the help is triggered, fetched, and displayed for a given resource.
+It takes the resource as an argument.
+The implementation can access *this.getFilteredContent* to apply the conditions and retrieve the resulting text to display as specified in the help resources file, but this is not required.

 For example, the following renderer function displays the browser's alert box when the mouse hovers over elements matching the selector.